Caill Tomair

-Caill Tomair (Middle Irish 'Thor's Grove') was a sacred grove dedicated to the North Germanic god Thor.
-Located near the Norse-Gaelic city of Dublin, the grove was destroyed by forces led by Brian Boru early in the year 1000 AD.
+Caill Tomair (Middle Irish "Thor's Grove"), or Þorsviðr in Old Norse, was a sacred grove dedicated to the North Germanic god Thor.
+Though its exact location is uncertain, it is believed to have been located near the Norse-Gaelic city of Dublin.
+According to Cogadh Gáedhel re Gallaib, a 12th-century Munster chronicle that glorifies Brian Boru's campaigns against Norse and Gaelic rivals, The grove was destroyed by forces led by Brian Boru early in the year 1000 AD.

 According to scholar Poul Holm, the grove was likely targeted due to its role among the local population: